In a Challenging Year, We Stayed Focused on Customers

 Our satellite constellation grew to more than 100+ satellites in orbit which means our AIS capabilities will continue to improve into 2021.
 We deployed two satellites from the International Space Station (ISS) on November 5th and launched four satellites on India’s PSLV on November 7th.

-Dynamic AIS continues to evolve as we now offer archived data and live data in both our API and TCP delivered with our satellite AIS data as part of a monthly subscription.
-D-AIS provides exceptional coverage in high traffic zones, busy ports, and shipping lanes.
+Enhanced Satellite AIS continues to evolve as we now offer archived data and live data in both our API and TCP delivered with our satellite AIS data as part of a monthly subscription.
+Enhanced Satellite AIS provides exceptional coverage in high traffic zones, busy ports, and shipping lanes.
 The coverage is collected globally and reports ship positions every six minutes.

 Weather and Analytics are the Future